Bitcoin-Wildlife-Sanctuary/bitcoin-circle-stark/README.md

   * implementation of add, sub, mul of Mersenne-31 (M31) and its complex extension (CM31) and its degree-4 extension (QM31),
     which is imported from [BitVM/rust-bitcoin-m31-or-babybear](https://github.com/BitVM/rust-bitcoin-m31-or-babybear).
   * implementation of add, sub, mul of circle points, which are over the circle curve `x^2 + y^2 = 1`.
+- **CirclePoint over QM31**
+  * implementation of double of a circle point over QM31.
+  * implementation of drawing a random point on the circle over QM31, which is useful for OODS.
 - **Fiat-Shamir Transcript**
   * aka "channel", which is the name used in Starkware's [stwo](https://github.com/starkware-libs/stwo) library.
   * absorbing commitments and QM31 elements through `OP_CAT + OP_SHA256`.